Working with Community and Culture: Local Council Managers & Officers Forum

 Are communities defined by location, demographics, attitudes, or something else?

 And how do councils best serve them?

-In our second Local Council Managers & Officers Forum, keynote speaker Michael Rose (Chairman of Committee for Sydney and the Institute for Global Development at the University of New South Wales), will discuss the growing role of councils in creating places for communities to connect and flourish – and the challenges inherent in doing this.
-Specifically, Michael will discuss:
+In our second Local Council Managers & Officers Forum, our keynote speaker will discuss the growing role of councils in creating places for communities to connect and flourish – and the challenges inherent in doing this.
+Specifically, they will discuss:

 Place: why is there a renewed emphasis on place, and why are councils critically important to it.